Welcome to Country

 Coffee if you’re not fond of instant (optional – a few plungers will be around!)

 Swim wear - the pool will be available most afternoons

-Extra strings and a recording device.
+Spare strings and a recording device

 Cash for merchandise and the bar.
 Limited access to card facilities will be available.